Which Gutter Guard Works for Oak Tassels?

 Tip: If you have a micro-mesh leaf guard be sure to scrub them clean during oak tassel season.
 This will keep the filter from clogging and water from flowing over your gutters.

 Micro-mesh leaf guards which perform fairly well with other forms of debris are especially dangerous during oak tassel season.
-The fine mesh clogs with the sticky pollen from the oak tassels.
+The fine mesh clogs with the sticky pollen from those stringy things.
 The unfortunate result for the homeowner is water pouring over the top of the micro-mesh leaf guard, overwhelming the soil near the home and eventually causing foundation issues and flooded basements.

 2. Solid Surface Gutter Guards